riltsken/riltsken.github.io/_posts/2021-10-29-project-nudge-a-beech-valley-software-project.markdown

 <br />
 🎉 Phase 2 took 12 stories and increased our response rates from consultants by 15%
 <br />
-🎉 Phase 3 took 9 stories and while still in progress of rolling out the feature we noticed an uptick in responses within thirty minutes after hitting a clients inbox.
+🎉 Phase 3 took 9 stories and we noticed an uptick in response rate within thirty minutes after hitting a clients inbox.